SvelteLab/SvelteLab/README.md

 <img crossorigin="anonymous" src="https://i.imgur.com/GCSowrb.png" alt="A mockup of a phone with a Screenshot of SvelteLab opened.
 SvelteLab: A REPL for SvelteKit projects: quickly spin up a SvelteKit Projects and share it with the world!">

-# &lcub;🧪&rcub; SvelteLab

-🏗️ We are crafting a _supercharged_ REPL for Svelte: instantly spin up a SvelteKit project and share it with the world.
+**✨ Features:**
+- 🌗 Light / Dark Mode
+- 📄 SvelteKit File Icons and Scaffolding
+- 📒 Templates (TypeScript, Tailwind, Mdsvex)
+- 🧹 Formatting
+- ⌨️ Vim Keybindings
+- 👻 Hide Config Files
+- 🎨 Command Palette

 🧡 Made with Svelte, for Svelte, by Svelte lovers!

 🔌 Powered by SvelteKit, WebContainers, CodeMirror, Xterm.js and PocketBase

-Features:

-- 🔀 edit, save, share and fork SvelteKit projects
-- 🔌 full power of Node available anywhere
-- 🧹 clean UI with hidable configs
-- ⌨️ command palette with extra features like route scaffolding and formatting

-Find us on • [🐙 GitHub](https://github.com/sveltelab/sveltelab) • [💬 Discord](https://discord.gg/FbnT6wujQx) • 🐦 Twitter [@PaoloRicciuti](https://twitter.com/PaoloRicciuti) and [@SarcevicAntonio](https://twitter.com/SarcevicAntonio)
+⇨ Find us on • [🐙 GitHub](https://github.com/sveltelab/sveltelab) • [💬 Discord](https://discord.gg/FbnT6wujQx) • 🐦 Twitter [@PaoloRicciuti](https://twitter.com/PaoloRicciuti) and [@SarcevicAntonio](https://twitter.com/SarcevicAntonio)

 ---